cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 gaiacli query
 ```

-For each command, you can use the `--h` flag to get more information.
+For each command, you can use the `-h` or `--help` flag to get more information.

 ## Bonding Atoms and Withdrawing rewards